Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 5

-Cook 3 more minutes until kale is tender.
+Cook for 3 more minutes until kale is tender.

 6

-Cool completely, then add oils and supplements per serving.
+Cool completely.
+Add coconut oil, fish oil, and supplements per serving.

 Recipe 12: Beef and Pumpkin Gut-Health Wet Food